 When I say the best Pot Noodles in Britain I really mean the best ‘instant noodles in pots’ rather than the specific ‘Pot Noodle’ brand.
 Because the classic Golden Wonder: Pot Noodles have more or less become synonymous with similarly packaged instant noodles/instant ramen/pot noodles/cup noodles… or whatever you prefer to call them.
 But the term ‘best’ is obviously subjective, so I’ve ordered them instead to reflect the ‘best pot noodles’ for the current lockdown situation.
 By ranking them by calories/healthiness to help kerb the rise of self-isolating fatties.

 I should also point out that all these pot noodles (or similar) should be easily found in pretty much every local supermarket e.g. Tesco’s, Sainsbury’s, ASDA’s.
 And while I’d love to include the Asian Supermarket favourites, like Indomie Salty Bois and Super Hot Samyang, a craving for Mama: Tom Yum Creamy will not likely slide for ‘essential travel’ with travel restrictions at this time.
 But I will revisit these down the line (update, our spicy noodle reviews from the Asian Supermarket).
-However I have covered similar before (in video below) from the remote rural rice fields of Thailand.
+However, I have covered similar before (in the video below) from the remote rural rice fields of Thailand as well as the entire shelves of Thai instant noodles.

 Itsu: Eat Beautiful (£1.75)